vbruchon/track-dev-time-cli/README.md

 - When the terminal is closed or the dev command is interrupted (`Ctrl+C`)

 The CLI uses these system signals to automatically stop the session and write the final session data to the JSON file.
 This way, you don’t need to manually run `track-dev-time stop`.

+> 💡 If the server is restarted within 5 minutes, the same session can be resumed automatically instead of starting a new one.